francoisromain/listmonk-nginx-proxy/readme.md

-# listmonk reverse proxy
+# Listmonk reverse proxy

+- listmonk
-listmonk server with amazon SES
+- amazon SES

+In the context of a [docker/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy)